oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 2. Default Route Rules created are :

    a.
-Based on the values entered in columns  ‘configure SGW route’, ‘configure NGW route’, ‘configure IGW route’, 'configure Onprem route' and 'configure VCNPeering route'  in Subnets sheet; if the value entered is ‘y’, it will create a route for the object in that subnet
-      eg if ‘configure IGW’ in Subnets sheet is ‘y’ then it will read parameter ‘igw_destination’ in VCN Info tab and create a rule in the subnet with destination object as IGW of the VCN and destination CIDR as value of igw_destnation field.
-      If comma separated values are entered in the igw_destination in VCN Info tab then the tool creates route rule for each destination cidr for IGW in that subnet.
-      Tool works similarly for ‘configure NGW’ in Subnets tab and ‘ngw_destination’ in VCN Info tab.
+Based on the values entered in columns  ‘configure SGW route’, ‘configure NGW route’, ‘configure IGW route’, 'configure Onprem route' and 'configure VCNPeering route'  in Subnets sheet; if the value entered is ‘y’, it will create a route for the object in that subnet eg if ‘configure IGW’ in Subnets sheet is ‘y’ then it will read parameter ‘igw_destination’ in VCN Info tab and create a rule in the subnet with destination object as IGW of the VCN and destination CIDR as value of igw_destnation field.
+If comma separated values are entered in the igw_destination in VCN Info tab then the tool creates route rule for each destination cidr for IGW in that subnet.Tool works similarly for ‘configure NGW’ in Subnets tab and ‘ngw_destination’ in VCN Info tab.
 For SGW, route rule is added either 'all services' or object storage in that region.

    b.
 For a hub spoke model, tool automatically creates route tables attached with the DRG and each LPG in the hub VCN peered with spoke VCN.
      ‘onprem_destinations’ in VCN Info tab specifies the On Prem Network CIDRs.

 3. The below Default Security Rules are created:

    a.
 Egress rule allowing all protocols for 0.0.0.0/0 is opened.

    b.
 Ingress rule allowing all protocols for subnet CIDR is opened.
 This is to allow communication between VMs with in the same subnet.

 4. Default Security List of the VCN is attached to the subnet if ‘add_default_seclist’ parameter in Subnets tab is set to ‘y’.

-5. Components- IGW, NGW, DRG, SGW and LPGs are created in same compartment as the VCN.
+5. Components- IGW, NGW, DRG, SGW, LPGs and NSGs are created in same compartment as the VCN.

-6. VCN names need to be unique across the region.
+6. VCN names need to be unique for the same region.
 Automation ToolKit does not support duplicate values at the moment.
+However you can have same VCN names across different regions.

 Output terraform files are generated under \<outdir>/\<region> directory.